|

 techniques, particularly in North America has been limited by the inherent

 disadvantages and criticism of so called functional appliances.
+The advantages of

 functional appliances are early treatment of malocclusion, orthopaedic